philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 ### Standard Python

-In normal Python, there is a convenient notation for indexing sequence objects (such as lists).
-This notation takes the form x[start:stop:step] where x is a sequence object (like a list).
+Standard Python, provides a basic notation for indexing sequence objects (such as lists).
+This notation takes the form `x[start:stop:step]` where `x` is a sequence object (like a list).

-- start is the index of the first element to extract (start = 0 selects the first element of the sequence object).
+- `start` is the index of the first element to extract (start = 0 selects the first element of the sequence object).
 Default is zero.
-- stop is the index of the last element to extract.
+- `stop` is the index of the last element to extract.
 Default is the last element in the sequence objects.
-- step is what size steps to take between start and stop.
+- `step` is what size steps to take between start and stop.
 1 (the default) will select every element.
 2 will select every second element and so forth.

 This allows you to easily perform operations like: